martyn-smith/Eastmann-Adversarial/README.md

 The plant has unreliable sensors, and unreliable actuators.
 It may, from time to time, suffer DoS attacks.
 All of the above are configurable, and the process can run realtime or fast, verbose or not.
 The plant can also load an initial state at startup.

-Environment
+Implementions and Requirements
 ---

+Two implementations are provided; one written in Fortran to 2003 standard derived from Downs 1993, and two written in Python (itself derived from the fortran version) exposing an OpenAI gym-like interface.
+The two interfaces exposed are Discrete and Continuous, available in their respective git branches.

+GNU Fortran 11.0 (for the fortran implementation), GNU make 4.3, Python ^=3.9 and poetry 1.1 are recommended.

+Gym Environment
+---

-For the Q-network (which requires discrete actions) variant, the following actions are exposed to red and blue team:
+For the Discrete variant, the following actions are exposed to red and blue team:

 Red team actions

 0..=11 => set xmv[i] to MAX
 12..=53 => set xmeas[i-12] to 0.
-54..=62 => setpt[i-54] *= 10
+54..=62 => setpt[i-54] \*= 10
 63 => no action

 Blue team actions